-January Sist, 1896.

-DEAR JOURNAL: I wish to say with regard to the communication in No. 19 of the JOURNAL addressed to me from my mother, Mrs. Nancy K. Perhius, (not Sarah D., as the editorial note by mistake called her .- that it is impressed with marked eridences of her own individuality and peculiar characteristics, which would be recognized, I think, by any one who had ever known her.

-What makes it more convincing to me as a test, is the fact that I had privately expressed the wish some weeks ago that I could in some way hear a few words from her on the subject to which she

-To me it is very satisfactory, and speaks as a
+January 31st, 1986.
+DEAR JOURNAL: I wish to say with regard to the communication in No. 19 of the JOURNAL addressed to me from my mother, Mrs. Nancy X. Perhins (not Sarah D., as the editorial note by mistake called ber that it is impressed with marked evidences of her own individuality and peculiar he any one who had ever known her.
+What makes it more convincing to me as a test, is the fact that I had privately expressed the wish some weeks ago that I could in some way hear a few words from her on the subject to which she characteristics, which would be recognized, I think, alizare.
+To me it is very satisfactory, and speaks as a isths.